-This classic Eggs Benedict recipe is an all-time favorite breakfast comfort food made with English muffins, Canadian-Style bacon, poached eggs, and topped with Hollandaise sauce.
-You can also find more egg recipes for breakfast here.
+Eggs Benedict is a classic all-time favorite breakfast comfort food made with English muffins, Canadian-Style bacon, poached eggs, and topped with Hollandaise sauce.

 The first time I had this egg recipe was at a friend’s house during college for brunch.
 She showed me how easy this recipe really was and I was in heaven!
 What a delicious treat for a special holiday breakfast or brunch!

 The creamy Hollandaise sauce is made with eggs and butter and then seasoned with a bit of cayenne pepper and lemon juice.
 When the poached eggs are cut open they mix beautifully with the creamy Hollandaise sauce.
 The saltiness of the ham and toasted English muffins offset and compliment the creamy eggs and sauce.